Stay in Range: Deeper Into Bulletproofs

 • the right part depends only on aR\mathbf{a}_R

-• the result depends only on vv
+• the result depends only on vv, and constants known to the verifier

 δ(y,z)=(zz2)1n,ynz31n,2n\delta(y,z)=(z-z^2) \cdot \langle \mathbf{1}^n, \mathbf{y}^n \rangle - z^3 \cdot \langle \mathbf{1}^n, \mathbf{2}^n \rangle